 Desktop apps we've shipped.

 Not case studies.
-A raw list of specific desktop deliverables that shows depth and range instantly.
+A raw list of specific deliverables that show real depth and range.

 Engagement shape